AMarkowska/PROPAGANDA/README.md

 [A Beginners Guide to Tesseract OCR Using Python](https://medium.com/better-programming/beginners-guide-to-tesseract-ocr-using-python-10ecbb426c3d)

 ## Reflection
 You might want to include a section about reflecting on the results of your coding and IMD experiments this semester.
 It can give additional context before reading the final outcomes below.
+How much information is saved for the future depends on who and how is describing it.

 ## Transcoding No. 2
 ### Subjective nature of language